 Claiming the waiver for all or specific shareholders does not relieve the S corporation from the responsibility for the payment of Utah tax on the income allocated to shareholders if the shareholders do not pay.
-If the shareholder or shareholders for whom you claimed a waiver fail to file a return and make the required payment in a timely manner, you will be liable for the withholding on those amounts, plus any associated penalties and interest.
+If the shareholder or shareholders for whom you claimed a waiver fail to file a return and make the required payment in a timely manner, you will be liable for the withholding, plus any penalties and interest.